actions-marketplace-validations/wandpsilva_open-simple-pr/README.md

 **Required**

-The branch origin of the pull request.
+The branch origin of the pull request, if not specified, the branch calling this action will be assumed.

 ## `target-branch`

 **Required**

-The target branch for the pull request.
+The target branch for the pull request, if not specified, the branch main will be assumed.

 ## `title`